 No matter whether you’re planning a trip to Universal Japan in 2023 to see the first phase of Super Nintendo World, or sometime later, there’s one thing for which you should be prepared: crowds.
 In our experience, Universal Studios Japan is the busiest theme park on the planet, with heavy attendance and multi-hour wait times for many attractions on many days.
-This is only going to get worse once Super Nintendo World opens.

 Wait times, congestion, and crowds are the obvious first issue to discuss when it comes to Universal Studios Japan, so let’s start there…